-Cambridgeshire's Household Recycling Centres are open for residents who have waste that cannot be stored safely at home.
-Further information on restrictions can be found on our Household Recycling Centre page.
+Cambridgeshire's Household Recycling Centres remain open during the pandemic.
+Further information on measures and booking a time slot can be found on our Household Recycling Centre page.

 You must also not bring any waste which could be infected with Coronavirus (Covid-19).
 This includes Personal Protective Equipment (PPE) waste or general household waste if you have been suffering from symptoms.
 These bags should be placed into another bag, tied securely and kept separate from other waste.
 This should be put aside for at least 72 hours before being disposed of in your kerbside collection.

 The following household waste types can be recycled at any of the centres, unless otherwise mentioned.
 Black bag waste is accepted but must be separated.
 These must be from your own household.
 Site managers are available at all centres to help.

 Waste is accepted at the site manager's discretion

 - Batteries (car/household - all sizes and types including those in mobile phones and power tools)